KWARC/kalah-game/spec/013-overview.md

 Both client and server MAY send `set` commands give the other party hints.
 Both client and server SHOULD try to handle these, but MUST NOT terminate the connection because of an unknown option.
+Version commands indicating capabilities and requests SHOULD be handled between the version compatibility is ensured (`kgp`) and the activity request (`mode`).

 Any command (client or server) MAY be referenced by a response
 command: `ok` for confirmations and `error` for to indicate an illegal